mezonai/mezon-docs/docs/tutorials/configuring-app-metadata-for-linked-roles.md

 ![Glitch Share](linked-roles-glitch-share-url.png)

 Go back to the OAuth2 -> General tab in the Mezon developer portal, and add a new redirect for your app using the Glitch URL and the `/mezon-oauth-callback` route.
-Copy this URL, then paste it as `DISCORD_REDIRECT_URI` in your `.env`.
+Copy this URL, then paste it as `MEZON_REDIRECT_URI` in your `.env`.

 Go to the General Information tab in the developer portal, and scroll down to the `Linked Roles Verification Url` field.
 Paste the base URL to your Glitch app, add the `/linked-role` route, then save.